 Every 45 seconds a Saab 340 or Saab 2000 takes off or lands, around the clock and throughout the year.
 Long term commitment is key and an airline must be able to trust that support will be there when it's needed, 34/7/365.
 That's one of the main reasons for inviting operators, partners and suppliers to the Global Operators Conference.

 Saab has been hosting these biannual Global Operators Conferences since the mid 80's.
 An event to which airlines, suppliers, authorities and third party associates are invited in order to facilitate networking and the sharing of ideas, problems and opportunities.
 These conferences have always served as a cornerstone in carrying out the mission to support the fleet and they have also been greatly appreciated by the participants.
-This year, 250 people have taken the opportunity to meet other "family members" during a busy week in Glasgow.
+This year, we hope as many as possible will take the opportunity to meet other "family members" during a busy week in Miami, Florida.

-Instead of holding separate conferences, the Global Operators Conference has become a combined Saab 340 and Saab 2000 conference since 2014.
+Instead of holding separate conferences, the Global Operators Conference has since 2014 become a combined Saab 340 and Saab 2000 conference.
 The Saab 2000 is a completely different chapter and we think it deserves a story of its own which we will come back to - so stay tuned.

 The four first Saab 340 during the flight test period in 1984.